 The County is exposed to various risks of loss related to torts; theft of, damage to, and destruction of assets; errors and omissions; injuries to employees; environmental exposures; and natural disasters.
-The County, excluding the Board of Education, has established two internal service funds to account for and finance its risks of loss.
-The County's riskfinancing techniques include a combination of risk retention through self-insurance and risk transfer through the use of a risk pool and commercial insurance.

-The Risk Management Fund is administered by the Office of Risk Management in the Department of County Administration.
-All funds of the County participate in the risk management program and make annual payments to the internal service fund which provides coverage in the amount of the self-insured retention.
-Losses above the self-insured retention are paid by the risk pool or commercial insurance.
-Currently, the self-insured retention is \$1 million for each automobile liability claim, \$1 million for each general liability claim, \$100,000 for each property damage claim and unlimited for each workers' compensation claim.
-The self-insured retention can change based on the terms of the annual policy renewal.
-Currently, the Fund totally self-insures workers compensation and third-party environmental exposures due to the lack of availability of adequate and affordable commercial excess coverage.
-The Fund also totally self-insures first-party auto physical damage claims.
+The County, excluding the Howard County Public School System, has established two internal service funds to account for and finance its risks of loss.
+The County's risk-financing techniques include a combination of risk retention through self-insurance and risk transfer using a risk pool and commercial insurance.
+The Employee Benefits Self Insurance Fund is administered by the Office of Human Resources and provides full coverage for employee benefits and long-term disability claims.
+The Risk Management Self Insurance Fund is administered by the Office of Risk Management in the Department of County Administration and provides coverage up to a maximum of \$1 million for each automobile liability claim, \$1 million for each general liability claim, \$100,000 for each property and first party vehicle damage claim and unlimited coverage for each workers' compensation claim.